Gladman planning application for Campsie Road: Second appeal under way

 The planning application 17/00434/PPP was rejected by Stirling.
 Strathblane Community Council members attended the Planning Panel meeting at Stirling Council headquarters on 7 November 2017.
 The refusal was recommended by Stirling’s planning officer.
 His report to the planning panel is copied here.
 The motion to refuse was proposed and seconded by our local councillors, Graham Lambie and Alistair Berrill.
 It was noted that there have been some submissions by Gladman offering to trim the area of housing, to keep away from the historic monument (burial mound).
 See the “RevisionB” plan here.
 More detail of the correspondence can be viewed on the planning portal.

 Gladman had 3 months to appeal this decision, and chose to file their appeal on 22 December 2017, to cause maximum hassle for Stirling’s officers to prepare their responses over Christmas.
 The council and your Community Council filed replies, along with other parties.
 The Reporter made a site visit (unaccompanied) in February or March, and her decision was finally issued on 25 July 2018.
-The community council is very pleased to note that the appeal was refused.
-Only in very limited circumstances could the applicant appeal further.
+The community council was very pleased to note that the appeal was refused.
 The full decision can be read PPA-390-2060_Decision.
 All the submissions and correspondence on the appeal case is on the DPEA website here.
-The reporter confirms the community council view that these are the wrong houses in the wrong place.
+The reporter confirmed the community council view that these are the wrong houses in the wrong place.